 Glenn Miller Little Brown Jug

-1869 would mark the public publishing of this song that would
+1869 would mark the public publishing of this song that would remain

-and though it waned popularity for a while it regained its stature during the era
+waned popularity for a while it regained its stature during the era

 of the 1920's and prohibition.
 Glenn Miller and his orchestra would

 produce a swing version of the tune and it would become a standard

 Andrew Sisters Beer Barrel Polka

-This song, also known as Roll Out The Barrel, was written
+This song, also known as Roll Out The Barrel, was written in 1927

-with soldiers during World War II, but it's origins as well as lyrics and translations
+World War II, but it's origins as well as lyrics and translations

 came much earlier.
 The song would be recorded by many artits and bands.

-The Wiggles made a recording of it for their album and video Sailing Around The World.
+The Wiggles made a recording of it for their album and video Sailing

-fairly early as it was a staple for yearly Mummers Parade.
+to song fairly early as it was a staple for yearly Mummers Parade.

 Judy Garland Over The Rainbow

 What can be said about Over The Rainbow that has not already been

 Wizard of OZ.
 The song is song by the character of Dorothy Gale played

 by Judy Garland as she yearns for someplace there would not be any

 trouble.
 Before the film's release the song was threatened to be cut,

 but wiser heads prevailed.
-The song would have had quite a different history and impact
+The song would have had quite a different

+preferred.
 Temples little girl sweetness and attitudes would probably

 not have the same impact as Garlands more mature voice.

 The song would have very few recordings made by other artists before

 that was performed on September the 6th at her Malibu home for 5000.00

 dollars a ticket.
 Miss Streisand would pay homage to Garland before

 singing the song.
 Mr. Shue played by Mathew Morrison would sing the

 song in the first season finale of Glee.

 Kate Smith God Bless America

-Written by Irving Berlin, legend has it that Kate Smith called
+Written by Irving Berlin, legend has it that Kate Smith called Berlin

-program.
-Mr Berlin searched through his back files and pulled out God Bless America.
+Berlin searched through his back files and pulled out God Bless America.

 Kate Smith would perform the song to almost immediate popularity.

 The song would long be associated with Miss Smith and at the end of

-her life while she lived in Philadelphia she sang the song regularly at The Philadelphia
+her life while she lived in Philadelphia she sang the song regularly

-feel that this song would make a better national anthem that
+people feel that this song would make a better national anthem that

 Star Spangled Banner.